AntonioFlores1/Struct-Lesson-implementation/README.md

 ### 2. Definition Syntax

-structures have a similar definition syntax.
+structures have a similar definition syntax as classes.
 You introduce structures with the `struct` keyword.
 Both place their entire definition within a pair of braces.

 ```swift
 struct SomeStructure {